Marowski Bluff Prairie

 Stewardship of this prairie already began back in July of 2022.
 Working with Dr. Marowski, The Prairie Enthusiasts Coulee Region Chapter began restoration work on the bluff prairie.
 Volunteers removed some areas of sumac, red cedars and other aggressive vegetation from the site.
 There was already a healthy plant community there, with prairie plants like dwarf blazing-star and leadplant, as well as various birds, insects and reptiles that live on the site.
 The stewardship work that started and will continue in perpetuity will ensure this rare prairie ecosystem thrives.

-This land, now named Marowski Bluff Prairie, is situated between Rush Creek and Sugar Creek State Natural Areas and contributes to an important protection corridor linking them together.
 Even though the remnant prairie at the site is in outstanding condition, it will need consistent land stewardship to remove and prevent tree and woody brush encroachment, which can shade out prairie plants.
 Part of that stewardship will be returning fire to the site using prescribed burns at regular intervals.
 The Prairie Enthusiasts Coulee Region Chapter invites the public to participate in upcoming work parties no matter what your experience level.
-Work parties will be scheduled this winter as weather permits.
-Additional volunteer opportunities and field trips will be available in the future.
+Work parties will be scheduled during winter as weather permits.
+Additional volunteer opportunities and field trips are also available.

 Meinert Prairie